 For instance, the root mal- in Latin means harmful or bad.
 Now all words that have a mal- in them will certainly have a negative connotation.
 How many words with mal- are you aware of?
 Look at the following words:

-If you are unaware of any of the above GRE words, find their meanings and you would realise that all the above words are negative.
+If you are unaware of any of the above GRE words, find their meanings and you will realise that all the above words are negative.

 Maintain a journal of words for yourself.
 Write root words, synonyms, and antonyms all together in this journal and visit it often.